Luckily, there’s an in-between option, one where founders can raise venture debt financing from venture capitalists without giving away equity.

 Think of venture debt a little like cement = it fills in exposed cracks, giving you a solid bridge to your next destination.
-If your company is struggling to hit the milestone needed to secure another round of venture capital, venture debt can bridge that financing gap without further diluting ownership.
+If your company is struggling to hit the milestone needed to secure another round of growth capital, venture debt can bridge that financing gap without further diluting ownership.
 Venture debt loans usually have a duration of 3 to 4 years and borrowers are charged the prime rate plus an extra 4 to 9 percent.

 What Are the Drawbacks of Venture Debt Financing?

 Venture debt financing isn’t suitable for founders looking to avoid dilution.
-For starters, venture debt financing is expensive because you’ll pay far beyond what you would for a traditional business loan through the SBA.
+For starters, venture debt financing is expensive because you’ll pay far beyond what you would for a traditional term loan through the SBA.
 Plus, venture debt can come with considerable stipulations.

 If for some reason you can’t meet the obligations of the loan, venture debt financiers could re-negotiate the deal to take equity away from the founders or force liquidation of business assets to pay off the loan.
 Venture debt is also senior debt, meaning it gets repaid before anything else during a liquidation event.

-The lender will also want warrants, which can be converted to equity if the company goes public or is acquired by another firm.
+The venture debt lender will also want warrants, which can be converted to equity if the company goes public or is acquired by another firm.
 Warrants are usually priced according to the most recent round of equity financing.
 If the company goes public later, the lender can exercise the warrants and buy stock at a deep discount.

 Also, if your company has a low cash burn rate, venture debt financing can be quite attractive.
 You’ll get access to more working capital without surrendering equity and the chances of default will be minimal.
-If an unexpected business opportunity presents itself, venture debt would allow you to pursue it without diluting ownership or having to apply for a bank loan.
+If an unexpected business opportunity presents itself, venture debt would allow you to pursue it without diluting ownership or having to apply for a commercial bank loan.

 Also, consider the terms and duration – are there obtrusive covenants that could slow down your business?
 Will you be able to repay the loan completely by the end of the agreement?
 If you don’t like your answers to these questions, you might want to pursue a different funding avenue.